ViewComponent/view_component/docs/guide/javascript_and_css.md

 Any file with the `_component.js` suffix (such as `app/components/widget_component.js`) will be compiled into the Webpack bundle.
 If that file itself imports another file, for example `app/components/widget_component.css`, it will also be compiled and bundled into Webpack's output stylesheet if Webpack is being used for styles.

-## Encapsulating sidecar assets
+## Encapsulating assets

-Ideally, sidecar Javascript/CSS should not "leak" out of the context of its associated component.
+Ideally, Javascript and CSS should be scoped to the associated component.

-One approach is to use Web Components, which contain all Javascript functionality, internal markup, and styles within the shadow root of the Web Component.
+One approach is to use Web Components which contain all Javascript functionality, internal markup, and styles within the shadow root of the Web Component.

 For example: